digas99/synchronous-serial-communication-system/README.md

 # synchronous-serial-communication-system
-Project of Digital Systems Lab classes, made by [Carlos Costa](https://github.com/carlosrjpcosta) and [Diogo Correia](https://github.com/digas99)
+Project of **Digital Systems Lab** classes, made by [Carlos Costa](https://github.com/carlosrjpcosta) and [Diogo Correia](https://github.com/digas99)

+Computers and Telematics Engineering at Universidade de Aveiro

 ## 1. System Specifications
-A synchroous serial communication system sends data from a *Master* node to a *Slave* node, using two signals: the *data*, that contains the information that is meant to be transmitted; the *clock*, that determines at what pace the information is sent.
+A synchroous serial communication system sends data from a *Master* node to a *Slave* node, using two signals: the *data*, that contains the information that is meant to be transfered; the *clock*, that determines at what pace the information is sent.

 In this case, as specified by the guidelines of the project in hand, this is an unidirectional system (*symplex*), which means that the information is sent from *Master* to *Slave*, only, and not the other way around.